-- Slide the included AP Racing brake pads into the calipers.
-They should fit snugly, but you should not have to hammer them in.
+- Slide the brake pads into the calipers.
 Make sure the pads sit flush with the top of the disc and do not over hang or ride low on the disc face.
-If you do not install your pads during this step, you will potentially have a big mess on your hands when you attempt to bleed your brakes! - If you purchased the optional pad retention kit, please install per the diagram below. - Using a 6mm hex wrench, reinstall the pad retention bolts.
+If you do not install your pads during this step, you will potentially have a big mess on your hands when you attempt to bleed your brakes! - Using a 6mm hex wrench, reinstall the pad retention bolts removed in Step 7 above.
 Torque to 11ft./lbs.